-Combined with the standard length and width (60 by 32 inches), the “Studio” is an interesting candidate for various bathroom setups.
+This versatility is enhanced by the tub’s standard length and width (60 by 32 inches), making the Studio a reliable candidate for various bathroom setups.

-When you factor in how compact this model is, the depth of 14 inches is generous.
-Some tinier tubs can be as shallow as 12 inches.
+Considering how compact this model’s footprint is, a 14-inch depth is decent.
+Many alcove tubs are as shallow as 12 inches.

 Built-In Back Support and Anti-Slip

 Minimalist design doesn’t mean a bathtub needs to be uncomfortable.
 The Studio features built-in lumbar support to ensure you can recline comfortably.

 The tub’s floor is textured with an anti-slip grip, so you can stand up safely without needing to add an unsightly or potentially unhygienic bath mat.

 If you will be installing your bathtub alone, this unit’s light weight will make the task much easier.
 The Studio weighs just 60 pounds, which means it is far easier to maneuver.

 The main drawback of this bathtub is its 18-inch high step-over.
 If anyone in your household struggles to climb in and out of baths, the Studio might be too tall.
 There are other alcove tubs that will be easier to scale.

 |Dimensions||60 by 32 by 18 inches, 12 inches of depth|